JobNmadu/Dyn4cast/README.md

 forecasting easy.
 However, the package has pride itself of the *line line technology* by providing various **machine learning functions** that have the functionality of revealing the facts behind your data.
-The functions are working optimally and effects are continuously being made to improve on them and ensuring that dependencies are reduced to the barest minimum.
+The functions are working optimally and efforts are continuously being made to improve on them and ensuring that dependencies are reduced to the barest minimum.
 The unique selling point of this package is that it takes away the need to load multiple libraries to perform the various